 While the large brim is quite protective, it is quite floppy when walking.
 The floppy nature of the brim limits peripheral vision, which for some of our testers was a bit bothersome.
 As a result, we wouldn't recommend it for hiking or walking in crowded areas.
 Also, after just two weeks, the bow in the back started to fray, indicating a lack of quality construction.
 If you're seeking an excellent hat for the beach or protection in the sun, this is one of our top recommendations.

-The Furtalk Wide Brimmed will receive compliments from all your friends.
-It features a super cute and simple stylish flair that can be paired with your favorite white summer dress or worn with your hiking boots.
+The Furtalk Wide Brim with Lanyard will receive compliments from all your friends.
+This sun hat features a super cute and simple stylish flair that can be paired with your favorite white summer dress or worn with your hiking boots.
 The removable lanyard helps keep it secure, even when battling windy summer conditions at the beach or in the mountains.
 It features a wide brim (3 inches) that protects the face and neck but isn't large enough to shade the shoulders.
 It's cute and fashionable, making it a versatile hat option.

-Unfortunately, it is a bit expensive.
 While the adjustable Velcro system allows for about half an inch of adjustable wear, it won't fit larger heads well.
-It does offer some level of breathability, but on super hot days, we found ourselves taking it off as the collar around the circumference of the head gets sweaty, especially when temperatures rise from hot to scorching.
+It offers some breathability, but on super hot days, we found ourselves taking it off as the collar around the circumference of the head gets sweaty, especially when temperatures rise from hot to scorching.
 If you're seeking a fashionable choice that'll stay on in windy conditions, this is a good one to consider.